NixImagery/NixImagery.github.io/_posts/2021-09-26-libsmart-i.md

 # permalink:
 ---

-This introductory course provided by the University of Edinburgh's library is structured along basic lines:
+This introductory course provided by the University of Edinburgh's library is structured in five modules.

-## Module 1: Getting Started with the Library
+### Module 1: Getting Started with the Library
 Accessing and using online library resources for your studies.
 This begins with the task of setting up a "Pebble Pad" blog (the reason for which isn't apparent), which itself begins with a series of "helpful" videos.

 I find video an extremely frustrating and patronising format and will always prefer to read a few well-chosen words that cut to the chase.
 Almost every instructional video I have ever seen seems to have been designed to meet a requirement to have video as part of the instruction tools.
 I have never seen one that was better than words on a page.
 I include the videos I have made in that.